SimonAlling/better-facebook-messenger/README.md

 If that does not work, please refer to the documentation for your browser and/or extension.

+### As a userstyle

+BFM can also be installed as a userstyle through a userstyle extension:

+* Chrome: [Stylish][stylish-chrome]
+* Firefox: [Stylish][stylish-firefox]

+The drawback is that a userstyle (as opposed to a userscript) won't auto-update.

+To install BFM as a userstyle, copy the CSS code from [`better-facebook-messenger.css`][bfm-raw-css] and add it to Stylish.

 ## Technical details

 The extension is purely CSS-powered.
 JavaScript is only used for injecting the CSS into the page, by appending a `<style id="Better_Facebook_Messenger">` element to `<head>`.